Java licensing

 • VDI (Virtual Desktop Infrastructure).

-• Install Paths: Where Java is installed within the system.
+• Install Paths: The location where Java is installed within the system.

 • Security Patches and Downloads: Review security updates or versions installed over the past decade.